bblackham/ipsec-vpn-script/README.md

  * ipsec-tools (for setkey)
  * xl2tpd
  * iproute
- * a Linux kernel that supports IPSec
+ * a 2.6 Linux kernel that supports IPSec (not openswan)

 On Debian/Ubuntu systems, this will get the required dependencies: